HTTP-RPC/Kilo/README.md

 "Item 2","Item number 2",5
 "Item 3","Item number 3",7
 ```

+## Pipe
+The `Pipe` class provides a vehicle by which a producer thread can submit a sequence of elements for consumption by a consumer thread.

+TODO

 ## Collections and Optionals
 The `Collections` class provides a set of static utility methods for declaratively instantiating list and map values: